 Antioquia astronomer Óscar Macías, a native of the municipality of El Peñol, Antioquia, discovered with the support of an international team of 16 people, the first millisecond pulsars found in a dwarf galaxy (a smaller galaxy found within the Milky Way) called the Sagittarius spheroidal.

-Finding pulsars could change everything that was believed about these smaller galaxies.
+Finding pulsars might change everything that was believed regarding these smaller galaxies.
 Scientists thought that they were places so old that they had no energy to power the universe, and now that pulsars exist means that this would be possible.
 This happens because they are born from the death of supermassive stars and have energy.
 “They are old stars that are between 5,000 and 6,000 million years old,” explains Macías.

-across the milky way there are about 100,000 pulsars and they continue to expand, but they were not believed to be in these very old places, much older than the Solar System.
+across the milky way there are regarding 100,000 pulsars and they continue to expand, but they were not believed to be in these very old places, much older than the Solar System.
 The Sagittarius dwarf galaxy is as old as the Milky Way, which is 13 billion years old, compared to the Sun, which is barely 5 billion.

 “A millisecond pulsar can be the size of Medellín, but with the mass of the Sun compressed into that space, so they are very heavy.
 Just a spoonful of one of them weighs what Mount Everest weighs.